 If I’m going to be honest, you can just skip this hike.
 It’s not very enjoyable and the payoff just isn’t there and there are lots of other better hikes in Death Valley in my opinion.

-- Distance: 1 mi out and back (but feels like more)
+- Distance: 1 mi (but feels like more)

 - Time: 1-2hrs